 Back in the 1970’s a major sensation was brought about by a television show entitled “In Search of Ancient Astronauts.”
 The source of this program watched by millions of people was the book Chariots of the Gods?, authored by Erich von Daniken.
-Needless to say, the presentation stimulated, shocked, excited, and even enraged, but surely did not leave any thinking person uninterested.

 The television show and the book postulate that extraterrestrial intelligent life landed on Earth one or more times in the distant past intervening in the affairs of early man.
 According to von Daniken the evidence demonstrating this contact between beings from outer space and humans is found in the vast reservoir of Earth’s unexplainable historic and prehistoric phenomena.
-Challenging most of the classical archeological and anthropological explanations of ancient human history, von Daniken boldly reinterpreted the artifacts, the myths, the “prehistoric” drawings, the ancient documents, the monoliths, the ruins of antiquity, and so on, as evidence indicating a time millennia ago when beings from other worlds descended to Earth making contact with earthlings and changing the course of history.
+Challenging most of the [western] archeological and anthropological explanations of ancient human history, von Daniken boldly reinterpreted the artifacts, the myths, the “prehistoric” drawings, the ancient documents, the monoliths, the ruins of antiquity, and so on, as evidence indicating a time millennia ago when beings from other worlds descended to Earth making contact with earthlings and changing the course of history.
 Since many undoubtedly viewed the program without having read Chariots of the Gods, or its sequel, Gods from Outer Space, which expanded upon the author’s original premise, many were no doubt confused by the viability of his interpretations.
-Regardless of the controversial nature of von Daniken’s writings they have captivated a very large audience and have had an enormous influence on the thinking of many in regard to extraterrestrial life.
+Von Daniken’s writings they have captivated a very large audience and have had an enormous influence on the thinking of many in regard to extraterrestrial life.

 The following two paragraphs, briefly quoted from Chariots of the Gods?, summarize von Daniken’s basic thesis:

 “Dim, as yet undefinable ages ago an unknown spaceship discovered our planet.
 The crew of the spaceship soon found that the earth had all the prerequisites for intelligent life to develop.
 Obviously the ‘man’ of those times was no Homo Sapiens but something rather different.
 The spacemen artificially fertilized some female members of this species, put them into a deep sleep, so ancient legends say, and departed.
 Thousands of years later the space travelers returned and found scattered specimens of the genus Homo Sapiens.
-They repeated their .breeding experiment several times until finally they produced a creature intelligent enough to have the rules of society imparted to it.
+They repeated their breeding experiment several times until finally they produced a creature intelligent enough to have the rules of society imparted to it.
 The people of that age were still barbaric.
 Because there was a danger that they might retrogress and mate with animals again, the space travelers destroyed the unsuccessful specimens or took them with them to settle them on other continents.
 The first communities and the first skills came into being; rock faces and cave walls were painted, pottery was discovered, and the first attempts at architecture were made.

 These first men had tremendous respect for the space travelers.
 Because they came from somewhere absolutely unknown and then returned there again, they were the ‘gods’ to them.
 For some mysterious reason the ‘gods’ were interested in passing on their intelligence.
 They took care of the creatures they bred; they wanted to protect them from corruption and preserve them from evil.
 They wanted to ensure that their community developed constructively.
 They wiped out the freaks and saw to it that the remainder received the basic requirements for a society capable of development.”